TL;DR

 - No NHS Waiting: Choose a plan that allows you to self-refer for mental health support without needing a GP appointment first.

-2. Fast-Track Diagnostics and Digital GP Services
+2. seek faster access to eligible Diagnostics and Digital GP Services

 Time is your most valuable asset.